Greenhouse Gas Emissions in Walsall

 Emissions by Source

 The Sankey Chart below further breaks down Greenhouse Gas Emission Estimates (Data sourced from DESNZ) into sources, highlighting the principal sources of emissions within each sector.
-Overall Transport was responsible for the highest emissions, at 36.3%, however Domestic Gas use, which includes central heating, is the single largest source, contributing 74.6% of all Domestic emissions.
+Overall Transport was responsible for the highest emissions, at 38.6%, approximately 376.3 ktCO2e in 2023 – which is almost entirely from road vehicle use, however Domestic Gas consumption, which includes central heating, is the single largest source contributing 75.6% of all Domestic emissions (approximately 23.5% of the entire borough’s greenhouse gas volume in 2023).

-Land use, Land use changes and Forestry (LULUCF) accounts for a small contribution (3.1%), but is also offset by Walsall’s forest and wooded land, accounting for a 13% reduction in net emissions from LULUCF sources.
+Land use, Land use changes and Forestry (LULUCF) accounts for a small contribution from peatland and settlements, but is somewhat offset by Walsall’s forest and wooded land, for a net contribution of 0.6%.

 Projected Greenhouse Gas Emissions